lionel-rowe/quick-exit-button/README.md

 - Destination URLs are neutral, high-traffic, reasonably fast-loading sites (e.g., Google), but are configurable by the host site.
 For example, in countries that block Google, the default should be set to a local search engine or news site instead.
 As far as possible, locale-independent sites should be used as it's possible the sensitive site is in a different language from the user's native language that they typically use to browse the web.
 - Default text is clear and unambiguous, but is configurable, e.g. for other languages or to add context-specific safety instructions.
 - Easy to add to any site, with zero dependencies, sensible defaults, styles that won't be broken by the host site's CSS, and minimal technical knowledge required.
+- Styles are optimized for smaller screens and touch interactions.
+On mobile, the button is moved to the bottom of the screen for easy thumb access, and the keyboard shortcut description is hidden as it's not relevant without a physical keyboard.

 ## Design Decisions